Alcohol & Christianity

 Now let’s re-examine this question from the perspective of our freedom in Christ.
 We are indeed permitted to drink.
 How much is too much?

 When the conviction of the Holy Spirit tells us we’ve had enough, period.
-If we imbibe to a point where we cannot hear His voice and blow it, our bad!
-We confess it and repent, receive His forgiveness, suffer whatever consequences may occur, and learn to never do that again.
+If we imbibe to the point where we are unable to hear His voice, our bad!
+We confess our sin and repent, receive His forgiveness, suffer whatever consequences may occur, and learn to never do that again.

-On the other hand, if one of us feels imbibing is something he shouldn’t do, he is free to do so.
-If he is an alcoholic, he cannot allow himself to indulge himself because he has repented of worshipping that idol to serve the One True Living God.
+On the other hand, if one of us feels imbibing is something he shouldn’t ever do, he is free to do so.
+If he is an alcoholic, he cannot allow himself to indulge himself because he has repented of worshipping that idol to serve the One True Living God and that idol is ever beckoning a relapse.

 If God commands one of us by His Spirit to abstain either temporarily or permanently, then to partake is thereafter sin for that person — regardless of what other believers are permitted/commanded to do by the same Spirit.
 It would also be a sin for that person to turn around and say, “If I can’t do it, neither can you!” to other believers because that teetotaler is not the voice of the Holy Spirit to anyone.